us-bea/bea.R/README.md

 # beaR
-beaR: A library for use with BEA’s API.
+beaR: A library for use with BEA’s API and R version 3.2.1 or higher.
 To use this library, please [register for an API key](http://www.bea.gov/API/signup/index.cfm) first.

 You can review [the API documentation](http://www.bea.gov/API/bea_web_service_api_user_guide.htm) for information about the parameters required for each dataset.